 Arbitration may be preferred over mediation in other conflicts—particularly those with high stakes or complexity.
 Arbitration may be a better option than mediation when:

-Generally, arbitration is used as a step to resolve the dispute before going to court.
+Generally, arbitration is used to resolve a dispute before going to court.
 It is widely used to resolve a wide range of commercial disputes.
 Arbitration clauses are found in many construction contracts, contracts for selling consumer and business products, contracts between employers and employees and between co-owners of a company, and in many other situations.
 Some agreements, such as insurance contracts, require a dispute to be resolved by arbitration and not by the traditional court system.

 In Conclusion